Examine Youth Issues from Different Disciplinary Perspectives

 What will your job be?

 Where will you be working?

-- at a university or (with a lectorship) at a Dutch university of applied sciences
+- At a university or (with a lectureship) at a Dutch university of applied sciences